telerik/maui-docs/controls/barcode/2d-barcodes/datamatrix-overview.md

 ![Barcode DataMatrix](images/barcode-datamatrix-structure.png)

 * Finder pattern&mdash;The L-shaped lines at the bottom and left of the code are called "finder pattern".
-It's used by the readers for orientation, customization and to correct distortion.
+It's used by the readers for orientation, customization, and correcting distortion.

 * Module size&mdash;the smallest cell in the code graphical representation.
 The module size is recommended to be 2x2 printed dots for readability.